Is this topic for you?

 ask questions about your past health, symptoms, and activities.
 He or she will also do a physical exam.
 Your answers and the exam

-can help the doctor rule out a serious cause for the pain.
+can help rule out a serious cause for the pain.
 In most cases,

 doctors are able to recommend treatment after the first exam.

-X-rays, CT scans, and MRIs don't usually help.
+Tests such as X-rays, CT scans, and MRIs usually don't help.

 How is it treated?